 The petition process can take a year or longer, so it’s not for minor disputes.
 Consult a lawyer with real estate tax experience for personalized guidance.

 1. You Could Save Hundreds or Thousands of Dollars

-And that’s not hyperbole.
+That’s not hyperbole.
 Depending on the assessed value of your home and the total millage rate in your area, your property tax burden could easily reach into five-figure territory.
 This is especially likely in high-tax, high-cost states like New Jersey, where a $600,000 home with an effective 4% property tax rate carries a $24,000 annual tax burden.
-In this case, a 10% reduction in your assessed value – a reach, but doable – nets you $2,400 per year.
+In this case, a 10% reduction in your assessed value – which is a reach, but doable – nets you $2,400 per year.

 2. It Costs Little to Nothing Out of Pocket

 Appealing your property tax assessment costs little to nothing out of pocket.
 At most, you’ll be required to pay a nominal appeal filing fee, usually not more than $25 or $30.
 In many cases, this fee is waived.

 Attorneys generally assist homeowners with property tax assessments on a contingency basis.
 You’ll only pay for an appeal that’s complex enough to require an attorney’s assistance if it proves successful, and only then out of your windfall.